-- GPS Coordinates: 41.48658, -081.90131 - Tier 3 Water sample collected once per week from Memorial Day through Labor Day.
-Resampling occurs when laboratory results indicate an exceedance of the Beach Action Value of 235 CFU E.coli/100 mL sample. - 1) Public access, however the beach area is not recognized by the City of Bay Village as a bathing beach.
-There is unrestricted access to the beach area and lake. - 2) Moderate usage - 3) Wischmeyer Creek is the primary source of stormwater influence and bacterial contamination at Columbia Park Beach.
+- GPS Coordinates: 41.48658, -81.90131 - Tier 3 Water sample collected once per week from Memorial Day through Labor Day.
+Re-sampling occurs when laboratory results indicate an exceedance of the Beach Action Value of 235 CFU E. coli/100 mL sample. - 1) Public access, however the beach area is not recognized by the City of Bay Village as a bathing beach.
+There is unrestricted access to the beach area and lake. - 2) Moderate usage - 3) Tuttle Creek is the primary source of stormwater influence and bacterial contamination at Columbia Park Beach.
 This is also a popular park for residents to bring dogs to swim in the nearshore water. - 4) Columbia Park Beach has been monitored by CCBH since 1993.
 Sample results are stored electronically at CCBH along with the weather and environmental conditions documented at the time of sample collection.
 The beach experiences water quality exceedances during rain events.
 The City of Bay Village is notified of the sample results via email.
 Since Columbia Park is not recognized by the City as a bathing beach, a sign is posted at the park entrance about water quality information.
-An annual report is made available to the City of Bay Village that contains a summary of sample results for the entire season.
 A sanitary survey was conducted in 1993 at the inception of the CCBH Bathing Beaches Program, and again in 2011 as part of an Ohio Department of Health Great Lakes Restoration Initiative (GLRI) grant.
 There were no new sources of contamination identified as a result of the 2011 Annual Sanitary Survey.